Tan Joe Hok

 Tan Joe Hok lived in Bandung until he finished high school.
 He received his degree in Chemistry and Biology from Baylor University, Texas, United States.

 He was the first Indonesian to win the All England Open in 1959 and the first Indonesian to win a gold medal in Asian Games, which happened at home in 1962.
 He won both the U.S. Open and Canadian Open singles titles consecutively in 1959 and 1960.
-He has many other notable achievements in the badminton field, both as a player and a coach, most particularly, winning all but one of his singles matches for Indonesia's world champion Thomas Cup (men's international) teams of 1958, 1961, and 1964.
+He had many other notable achievements in the badminton field, both as a player and a coach, most particularly, winning all but one of his singles matches for Indonesia's world champion Thomas Cup (men's international) teams of 1958, 1961, and 1964.

-Personal
+Background

+Tan was born on 11 August 1937 in Bandung.
+From 1959 to 1963, he studied Premed in Chemistry & Biology at Baylor University in the U.S. state of Texas.

 He married former badminton player Goei Kiok Nio in 1965 and they have two children.
 Tan Joe Hok had a difficulty establishing full citizenship in Indonesia because he could not obtain an SBKRI, a mandatory document for non-indigenous and especially Chinese-Indonesian during the U.S.-backed dictatorship of Suharto.
 He said, "It wouldn't be hard for us to move overseas but we don't want to do that because we are Indonesians.
 Even if it was raining gold overseas, we will remain here, in the land where Indonesian blood has been spilled."